az-raven/az-raven/README.md

 #### Education
 - I've graduated from the Introduction to Node.js course on EDX.
-- I've previously taken courses in basic C# as well as visual effects.
-- I also have over 3 years of experience in Unity3D, including over two years of experience in C#.
+- I also have multiple years of experience in Unity, C#, and Node.js, as well as a working knowledge of C and Rust.
+- I have an entry-level knowledge of Dart & x86 Assembly (specifically `nasm`).
 - I wrote the [Compensation VR API](https://github.com/bubby932/VigorXRAPI) almost entirely myself.
-- I'm working on a simulated CPU arch called [vCPU](https://github.com/bubby932/vCPU) and an assembler for it called [vasm-compiler](https://github.com/bubby932/vasm-compiler).
-I also made a compiled language called [vasC](https://github.com/bubby932/vasc) emulating C which compiles directly to vasm.
 - I have multiple years of modelling experience in Blender, primarily on [Compensation VR](https://compensationvr.tk).
+- I'm writing a toy operating system in x86 and [Davis](https://github.com/bubby932/davis-lang), my C-like compiled language I'm writing specifically for it in C#.

 ### Social
 [